Cluster and then Embed: A Modular Approach for Visualization: Introduction

-However, while these theoretical guarantees on t-SNE lend credibility to it as a method that can separate clusters, we argue that a good visualization method should also preserve some geometrical information, such as the relative position, distances, and sizes of different clusters.
+However, while these theoretical guarantees on t-SNE lend credibility to it as a method that can separate clusters, we argue that a good visualization method should also preserve some geometric information, such as the relative positions, distances, and sizes of different clusters.
 Others have similarly advised that despite their popularity in Bioinformatics, t-SNE and UMAP should be used with caution, citing large distortions in distances and global structure \cite{chari2023}, as the relative positions and sizes of clusters do not necessarily reflect such information in the original space \cite{wattenberg2016}.
-Proper PCA initialization of these methods may help mitigate some of these issues \cite{kobak2019art, kobak2021initialization}, but empirically, there remains a trade-off between dimensionality reduction methods that: {\em (i)} preserve local structure and separate distinct clusters; and {\em (ii)} preserve global distances \cite{bohm2022, damrich2024}.
+Proper PCA initialization of these methods may help mitigate some of these issues \cite{kobak2019art, kobak2021initialization}, and more recently, \citet{kury2026} has even proposed a PCA-regularization for t-SNE to construct an embedding that balances global and local structure preservation.
+Empirically, however, there remains a trade-off between dimensionality reduction methods that: {\em (i)} preserve local structure and separate distinct clusters; and {\em (ii)} preserve global distances \cite{bohm2022, damrich2024}.

-Related to our approach is a class of bottom-up manifold learning methods, which start by constructing low-dimensional, low-distortion embeddings of local neighborhoods of the data and then align these local embeddings to produce a single global embedding~\cite{Donoho2003-op,zhang2004principal, kohli2021, kohli2024rats}.
+Related to our approach is a class of bottom-up manifold learning methods, which first construct low-dimensional, low-distortion embeddings of local neighborhoods of the data and then align these local embeddings to produce a single global embedding~\cite{Donoho2003-op,zhang2004principal, kohli2021, kohli2024rats}.
 However, these methods are not focused on clustered data, and indeed, their global alignment step can result in points from different clusters overlapping in the global embedding.

 \paragraph{Contribution} In this paper, we propose a general framework that aims to strike a compromise between a faithful embedding at the cluster-level and a faithful global embedding of all the data that preserves distances.
 As explained in \cite{cai2022theoretical}, t-SNE can be viewed as a method that first clusters the data while embedding it and then aligns the clustered data.
 We propose an alternate method that consists of first clustering the data, then embedding each cluster individually, and finally finding rigid transformations to align the clusters in a global embedding so that there is meaningful organization of all clusters together.
 By embedding each cluster individually, we aim to produce an embedding that suffers from less distortion than if we were to embed all of the data together.
 Additionally, the method includes a tuning parameter to increase separation between clusters in a way that preserves relative distances between clusters.
 Our approach is modular in that the clustering and embedding methods may be chosen by the user based on what information they aim to obtain from the visualization.
 We show that the method is competitive with existing methods, while offering more flexibility and transparency.